Sensweii/Toolbox_Generics/README.md

 - updates details of user, accepts integer argument
 - Content-Type: application/json
 - Authorization: Bearer <oauth_token> `required`
 - Request Body: Can accept several parameters.
-Using the `is_activated` field reverts behavior to Case 1.
+Updating `is_activated` field on this endpoint has no effect.
 ```
 {
     "password": str